ECCO: International

-ECCO shoes and leather goods are sold in 99 countries.
-The company has its operations into markets in Asia and in Eastern and Central Europe, Canada, South America, and the United States.
-Their products are sold through more than 2,250 mono-brand stores, as well as independent retailers and online sales.
+ECCO shoes and leather goods are sold in 101 countries worldwide.
+The company operates through more than 6,250 mono-brand stores, independent retailers and online sales.

-Criticism

-Quality
+Controversies

 In 1998, ECCO faced problems with a large quantity of shoes.
 Due to a production fault involving the composition of sole material – hydrolysis of the molded polyurethane – the soles disintegrated after only one to five years.
 After discovering the source of the problem, ECCO changed the composition of its sole material.